opalmedapps/opal-app/README.md

 ├── opal_env.setup.js # File to manage the Opal environments and versions ├── package-lock.json
 ├── package.json # Contains scripts for development
-├── redirect # Contains code for the password-reset site (Password reset functionality in Opal) ├── res # Contains app splash and icon images
+├── static # Contains static pages such as the landing page and password-reset site (Password reset functionality in Opal) ├── res # Contains app splash and icon images
 ├── src # This is where your source code lives
 ├── www  # The build/distribution folder, source code gets compiled into this directory